Coverage for pesummary/utils/utils.py: 59.4%

 11import numpy as np

-12from scipy.integrate import cumtrapz
+12from scipy.integrate import cumulative_trapezoid as cumtrapz

 13from scipy.interpolate import interp1d